 The buffer can be required as from 1 January 2016.
 FIN-FSA revises and discloses annually the O-SII scores for Finnish credit institutions and the impact of different factors on the scores.

-- systemic risk threatens or might threaten on the national level the smooth functioning and stability of the financial system
+- the risk in question threatens or may threaten the uninterrupted operation and stability of the Finnish financial system;

-The systemic risk buffer requirement must be at least 1% and at most 5% of the credit institution's total exposure amount or the total exposure amount of on- and off-balance sheet items.
+The SyRB requirement may amount to no more than 5% of the credit institution’s total risk exposure amount, or of the total risk exposure amount of on- and off-balance sheet items.

-The systemic risk buffer requirement enters into force 12 months after the decision has been made, unless the FIN-FSA for a special reason decides on an earlier date of entry into force and, however, at most 1% from 1 January 2019 and higher than that from 1 July 2019.
+The SyRB requirement will enter into force 12 months after the making of the decision, unless the FIN-FSA for a special reason decides on an earlier date of entry into force.

 The SyRB instrument has been available for use since 1 January 2018 and is based on the Act on Credit Institutions (chapter 10, sections 4a–c) and the Ministry of Finance Decree 409/2021.